 In His Grip,

 Author’s note: This has not been edited.
 Also, want to share this blog is in no way to put another person down.
 I believe in Christ’s redeeming power and hold no grudges or unforgiveness towards anyone.
 I also need to emphasize, just because individuals have strongholds, does not mean their walk is inauthentic, it just means they haven’t surrendered that area of their life to Christ.

 I am writing this blog to appeal anyone who is associated with my estranged husband to please stay out of my business.
 Please recuse yourself from the conversation or situation.
 You become part of the problem when you get in my business.
 It also doesn’t lend to true repentance and him receiving the help he needs to identify past trauma or childhood issues that have resulted in poor coping skills.
 Please stop peddling in my personal life.

 In the 90s, he was able to find out my whereabouts, activities, and personal life through FAKE friends and his “soldiers.”
 Fast foward, its 2020, and he’s still doing the same thing.
 Its upsetting to me, the same scenerios are being repeated as during my high school years.
 I am being exposed to the same TRAUMA.
 Please stop, I am tired.
 Its unfortunate that I have to continue to defend my decisions and that he receives so much empathy.
 You hear 1 side, his version.

-You are enabling him, harrassing me, and contributing to years of oppression when you do the following:
+You are enabling him to continue harrassing me, and contributing to years of oppression when you do the following:

-- Call and tell me, “he loves me.’
+Call and tell me, “he loves you.’
 How do you know?
 Please go back to the bible and read about love.
 Love is patient, kind, PROTECTS, not SELF-SEEKING, not easily ANGRY, does not DISHONOR others, does not DELIGHT in EVIl.